 Last week, we published a blog post on our decryptor for the Nemty ransomware.
 Since we performed our analysis, two new versions of Nemty have appeared: version 1.5 and 1.6.
 We have analyzed both and have been working on decryptors for them.
 As 1.6 is the most recent version of the two, we have been focussing our efforts on this version first.
 We now have a working decryptor for version 1.6.
-Please contact Tesorion CSIRT to obtain our decryptor for free if you are a victim of Nemty 1.6.
 We are also finishing our decryptor for Nemty 1.5 and expect to release it soon as well.
 Finally, we are working with Europol to get our decryptors included in their NoMoreRansom project.

 In our blog post last week, we described some peculiarities of the cryptography used by the Nemty ransomware up to version 1.4.
 These peculiarities involved bugs in the AES-256 key scheduling, and the implementation of the CBC block mode.
-Furthermore, we announced the availability of a free decryptor for Nemty victims through our CSIRT team.
-In this blog we announce the availability of a free decryptor for Nemty 1.6, and the expected availability of a free decryptor for Nemty 1.5 next week.
+In this blog we announce the availability of a free decryptor for Nemty 1.6.

 Recovering files for Nemty 1.4 and below